chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

    #Run provision command to deploy `automate.aib` with set `config.toml`
    chef-automate provision-infra config.toml --airgap-bundle automate.aib
+    "
+    ```

+1. Once the provisioning is successful, **if you have added custom DNS to your configuration file (`fqdn`), make sure to map the load-balancer FQDN from the output of previous command to your DNS from DNS Provider**.
+After that continue with the deployment process with following.

+    ```bash
+    sudo -- sh -c "

    #Run deploy command to deploy `automate.aib` with set `config.toml`
    chef-automate deploy config.toml --airgap-bundle automate.aib